The FIDO Alliance

 Mike Ling is currently the Managing Director of the USA site at Egis Technology Inc. and is responsible for expanding Egis’ fingerprint IC and solutions into the North American market.
 Mr. Ling started out as an engineer, serving both Intel Oregon and IBM Taiwan during his time and then transitioned to multimedia solutions and now biometric industry.
 During Mr. Ling’s time in the multimedia solutions industry, he has worked at InterVideo (WinDVD maker), STM, and various Intel enabling regional Host-Based multimedia and DVD solutions including Cyberlink.
 Mr. Ling holds a Master Degree of Computer Science from Cal Poly, San Luis Obispo and a Bachelor Degree of Computer Science from the National Chiao Tung University in Taiwan.

-Adnan Raza is Senior Director of Corporate Development at Synaptics, where over the last 2 years he has completed 2 acquisitions for approx $750 million: $255 million acquisition of Validity Sensors Inc (fingerprint solutions for mobile devices) and $515 million acquisition of RenesasSP (Japan based world leader of mobile displays).
+Adnan Raza is Vice President of Corporate Development at Synaptics, where he has completed acquisitions for $750+ million: $255 million acquisition of Validity Sensors Inc (fingerprint solutions for mobile devices) and $515 million acquisition of RenesasSP (Japan based world leader of mobile displays).
 Prior to Synaptics Mr. Raza worked in investment banking and private equity at Goldman Sachs, UBS Investment Bank and Blackreef Capital.
-He has completed over $15 billion in technology transactions across a variety of technology sectors (software, hardware and services) including Staffrmark Inc. $300mm sale to Japan based Recruit, BEA Systems activist defense from Carl Icahn and eventual sale to Oracle, Agere Systems sale to LSI, Opsware sale to Hewlett Packard, and other transactions.
-Prior to his finance roles, Mr. Raza was employee number two and worked as Design Manager and Marketing Manager at a silicon valley startup in the networking space, Azanda Networks, which was sold to Cortina Systems.
-Before that, he was a member of technical staff at AT&T Bell Labs and worked on the design of high speed digital communication systems.
-Mr. Raza has an MBA in Finance and Strategic Management from The Wharton School at the University of Pennsylvania, an M. Eng. in Electrical Engineering from Cornell University, and a B.S. in Electrical Engineering from Valparaiso University.
+He has completed over $15 billion in technology transactions across a variety of technology sectors (software, internet, services and hardware) including Staffmark Inc. $300mm sale to Japan based Recruit, BEA Systems activist defense from Carl Icahn and eventual sale to Oracle, Agere Systems sale to LSI, Opsware sale to Hewlett Packard, and other transactions.
+Mr. Raza was also employee number two and worked as Design Manager and Marketing Manager at a silicon valley startup in the networking space, Azanda Networks, which was sold to Cortina Systems.
+Prior to that, he was a member of technical staff at AT&T Bell Labs and worked on the design of high speed digital communication systems.
+Mr. Raza holds an MBA in Finance and Strategic Management from The Wharton School at the University of Pennsylvania, an M. Eng. in Electrical Engineering from Cornell University, and a B.S. in Electrical Engineering from Valparaiso University.
 His linkedin profile can be found here:www.linkedin.com/in/asraza

 Senior Director of Risk Products and Business Intelligence, VISA Inc.